 Baked Salmon Filo Parcels

-baked salmon filo parcels recipe
+Baked salmon filo parcels with cauliflower mash.

 This recipe is brilliant because it keeps the flavours (and scent) inside the thin, flaky, undulating crust that’s a world lighter than puff, my ususal pie pastry of choice.
 Though, this is no pie.
 It’s a simple parcel of salmon, a dollop of Anathoth’s all natural Farmstyle Pickle relish – which is an instant sensation in classics like chicken pies, wrapped in three sheets of pastry.
 Nothing more, nothing less, but trust me, the flavours are there!